jacobkap/crimebythenumbers/docs/hotspot-maps.md

 However, there are significant flaws with these kinds of maps.
 As we'll see during this lesson, minor changes to how we make the maps can cause significant differences in interpretation.
 For example, determining the size of the clusters that make up the hotspots can make it seem like there are much larger or smaller areas with hotspots than there actually are.

 These clusters are also drawn fairly arbitrarily, without considering context such as neighborhoods (in Chapter \@ref(choropleth-maps) we'll make maps that try to account for these types of areas).
 This makes it more difficult to interpret because even though maps give us the context of location, it can combine different areas in an arbitrary way.
+Hotspot maps also often turn into population maps where the dots indicate where people live rather than where the risk of something.
+For example, a street with several apartment buildings will likely have more crimes (and thus have more dots on a hotspot map) than a street with only single family homes.
+Maybe this is because the apartment street really is more crime-ridden than the single family home street, but it could simply be that places with more people have more events (e.g. crimes, suicides, etc.) even if they actually have a lower rate of these events than less populated places.
+So not knowing the context of an area can make hotspot maps very misleading.
 We'll explore these issues in more detail throughout the lesson but keep in mind these risks as you make your own hotspot maps.

 Here, we will make hotspot maps using data on suicides in San Francisco between 2003 and 2017.
 First, we need to read the data, which is called "san_francisco_suicide_2003_2017.csv".
 We can name the object we make *suicide*.